-The Chemistry Laboratory is a serious game that aims to educate students about the science of chemistry through an engaging and visually appealing experience.
+The Chemistry Lab: The Chemistry Laboratory aims to educate students about the science of chemistry through an engaging and visually appealing experience.
 The general concept of the game has been designed to suit the needs of chemistry curriculum in primary and secondary schools.
 The game focuses on molecules names, formulas and 3D structures.
 During the development of the game, two pilots took place inside the classrooms of two schools.
-The initial pilot was performed from both students and teachers of Ellinogermaniki Agogi school providing feedback and suggesting changes in both the design and user interface of the game.
-Moreover, another pilot run took place in a Greek vocational training institute with a different audience (3D graphics students)
+The initial pilot was performed from students and teachers of Ellinogermaniki Agogi school.
+Another pilot run took place in a Greek vocational training institute with a different audience (3D graphics students) that also suggested changes that helped making the game more appealing and entertaining.